-From August 2020, there will be approximately 42 trainees in 40 rota slots working within the ACCU.
+In 2022, there are approximately 50 junior clinicians in rota slots working within the ACCU.
 You come from a variety of backgrounds.

-Dr Russ Hewson is the consultant with overall responsibility for the trainees (College Tutor) and Dr Nick Bunker is the consultant with ultimate responsibility for the trainee rota.
+Dr Jonathan Mackenney is the consultant with overall responsibility for the trainees (Faculty Tutor) and Dr Caroline Higenbottam is the consultant with ultimate responsibility for the trainee rota.
 You will be contacted by the trainee rota coordinators too.

 If you are unable to come to work because of illness you must inform the ICU consultant in charge as early as you can (ext.
 45811).

-Do not forget to let Shobhana and Shaffy know when you have returned to work.
+Do not forget to let Shobhana know when you have returned to work.